 As an undergraduate, Morris already had his sights on becoming a lawyer and was able to expedite that process under the rules at that time by enrolling at the university’s law school after three years as an undergrad.
-He received his J.D. in 1966, returned to his home turf and has been practicing in Huntsville from that day to this.
+He received his J.D. in 1966, returned to his home turf and has been practicing in Huntsville since that day.

 At first, he worked in the law firm of Smith, Johnston & Walker, where he concentrated his practice on personal injury, criminal defense, and domestic relations.
-Later, he went out on his own and founded the firm that would become Morris, King & Hodge.
+Later, he went out on his own and founded the firm that would become Morris, King & Hodge, P.C..

 Currently, Morris focuses his practice on personal injury and wrongful death arising out of defective products and accidents, as well as insurance litigation.

 Over the course of his nearly 50-year career, Morris has handled numerous significant verdicts and settlements and has been recognized for his many contributions to the legal profession.
-He is a fellow in the American College of Trial Lawyers, which is limited to one percent of the nation’s trial lawyers.
+He is a fellow in the American College of Trial Lawyers, which is limited to one percent of lawyers in the U.S. and Canada.
 In addition, he has been named to Best Lawyers in America, SuperLawyers, the Top 100 Trial Lawyers and has received Martindale-Hubbell’s top AV lawyer rating.

 He is a member of the Alabama Association for Justice as well as the Huntsville-Madison County Bar Association, serving as its president in 1982 and 1983.